 Making Sense Of the Hart, Morrison AcquisitionsThe Seattle Mariners acquired two first basemen Wednesday.
 Why?

-The best part about the idea of adding Colon for a team like Seattle?
-His contract, even if he were to get Hudson money, doesn't impact the attempts to add two more hitters, nor does it prevent the club from making a play for Garza, Jimenez or Santana, too.
+The M's, Bartolo Colon And David Price The best part about the idea of adding Colon for a team like Seattle?
+His contract, even if he were to get Hudson money, doesn't impact the attempts to add <em>two</em> more hitters, nor does it prevent the club from making a play for Garza, Jimenez or Santana, too.

 The Seattle Mariners And The Winter MeetingsThis year, it appears some teams are down in Florida looking to finish off deals they started this past week, or before that when the general managers meetings took place last month.
 The Seattle Mariners are one those teams.